aadm/aadm.github.io/_posts/2011-02-17-english-writers.md

 And this is the shit I've read:

-> My first Mac was the 1GHz Titanium PowerBook G4 […] _It’s_ 15-inch widescreen display was stunning, and _it’s_ razor-thin case boggled the mind.
+> My first Mac was the 1GHz Titanium PowerBook G4 […] _It's_ 15-inch widescreen display was stunning, and _it's_ razor-thin case boggled the mind.

 Hell, do I even need to emphasize the error above ?